-annum interest rate ("UMBS Coupon" and "MBS Coupon").
+• Interest We pay interest on each Security at its applicable per annum interest rate ("UMBS Coupon" and "MBS Coupon").
 The term "Coupon" means a UMBS Coupon or MBS Coupon, as applicable.
-Interest payable on a Payment Date accrues during the preceding calendar month. • Principal..... .We pass through all principal payments made on the Mortgages in a Pool.
-We base the amount of these payments on servicers' reports of principal received on the Mortgages and our calculation of scheduled monthly principal payments.
+Interest payable on a Payment Date accrues during the preceding calendar month. • Principal " on servicers' reports of principal received on the Mortgages and our calculation of scheduled monthly principal payments.
 Principal payments include full and partial prepayments of principal of Mortgages by borrowers and the principal amount of any Mortgages that are repurchased from Pools.
 The Holders of Securities issued from the same Pool receive principal payments on a pro rata basis.
-Pool Factors .....
-In any month, you can determine the amount of the principal payment on a Security by reference to the Pool Factor for the related Pool.
+Pool Factors In any month, you can determine the amount of the principal payment on a Security by reference to the Pool Factor for the related Pool.
 A Pool Factor is an exact decimal rounded to eight places which, when multiplied by the original principal balance of the related Security, equals the remaining principal balance of the Security after giving effect to the principal payment to be made in the same month.
 As Administrator, we publish Pool Factors on or about the fourth Business Day of each month.
-Guarantee ..... .
-For Securities, as Guarantor, we guarantee timely payment of interest at the applicable Coupon and the timely payment of scheduled principal, whether or not we receive these payments from the servicers of the underlying Mortgages.
+Guarantee For Securities, as Guarantor, we guarantee timely payment of interest at the applicable Coupon and the timely payment of scheduled principal, whether or not we receive these payments from the servicers of the underlying Mortgages.
 Principal and interest payments on the Securities are not guaranteed by, and are not debts or obligations of, the United States or any federal agency or instrumentality other than Freddie Mac.
 In the event the Conservator were to repudiate our guarantee obligation, the ability of Holders to enforce the guarantee obligation would be limited to actual direct compensatory damages.
 The rights of Holders to bring proceedings against Treasury are limited if we fail to pay under our guarantee.
 See The Trust Agreement-Rights Upon Event of Default.
 The Conservator has advised us that it has no intention of repudiating the guarantee obligation because it views repudiation as incompatible with the goals of the conservatorship.